CarlosSac/BookVault/README.md

 ### Description

 An app to easily catalog personal book collections using ISBN scanning, manage reading status, and track loans.

+## Current Issues

+- [ ] Wishlist table view is not implemented yet
+- [ ] Wishlist buttons need to be added
+- [ ] Tapping a book should show a detailed view, not edit
+- [ ] Borrowed books list is not implemented yet
+- [ ] No search or filter functionality for books
+- [ ] No support for custom shelves or categories
+- [ ] No data import/export (e.g., CSV backup)
+- [ ] No error handling for invalid or incomplete book data
+- [ ] No user feedback for successful or failed actions (e.g., save, delete)
+- [ ] No onboarding or help for new users

 ### App Evaluation